“I don’t think I have a problem, but those around me are telling me I do. How do I know if I’m addicted to prescription

-As a parent, YOU CAN help your son or daughter post-treatment.
-In fact, your love and support is probably the single most important resource they’ll have once they get out.
+As a parent, you can help your son or daughter post-treatment.
+In fact, your love and support are probably the most important resources they’ll have once they get out.

 Nowadays, a lot of people worry about enabling behaviors.
 They think helping may only make things worse, which is, unfortunately, an impression some treatment programs give.
 But this is not the case in many situations.

 Here is a list of things you can do to help your child:

 - Help them with a job search or getting back into school.
-This doesn’t mean doing it for them, but helping them write a resume, connect with potential employers, or talk to school counselors can be a huge help.
+This doesn’t mean doing it for them, but helping them write a resume, connecting them with potential employers, or talking to school counselors can be a huge help.

 - Listen to them.
 It’s OK if they talk about a desire to use.
 That’s normal.
 Let them talk to you about it and help them through those difficult times where they may be tempted to use again.

-- Listen to them about challenges they’re facing in their life.
+- Listen to them about the challenges they’re facing in their life.
 Provide a shoulder to cry on if necessary.
-Most importantly, let them know you love them, and are cheering for their success.
+Most importantly, let them know you love them and are cheering for their success.

 Myth #4: Addiction Is the Root Cause of the Problem

 Addiction definitely causes a lot of problems in people’s lives.
 But what causes addiction in the first place?